rcastellotti/d/README.md

-This dotfiles are based on [this](https://www.atlassian.com/git/tutorials/dotfiles) concept.
+These dotfiles are based on [this](https://www.atlassian.com/git/tutorials/dotfiles) concept.
 Have you noticed everyone with a dotfiles repository tries to make it _NOT_ custom because they think other people will use it?
 It is because they feel smarter than other people.
 I do not.
 I am making this public because it makes stuff simpler. 🐻

 ```bash